 Note that the listing on Vapes-Wholesale there says “lab testing” – isn’t that a funny thing to put on an EMPTY cart?
 Let us explore that aspect:

 Fact #2: QR Codes on Big Chief packaging are sometimes invalid

 Just recently, a Redditor apprehended a Big Chief box.
 The photo is helpfully a clear shot of a QR code.

 That QR code goes to this link.
 It’s the 404 page for Confident Cannabis, saying the requested sample is not found.
 Confident Cannabis, as far as we’ve been able to figure out, is a software / B2B service for cannabis laboratories, but they will also host lab results.
 If these boxes are being sold on the black market with a QR code printed on the package like this, then they’d naturally all go to this 404 page.

 This ties in with a disclaimer made by Confident Cannabis specifically about Big Chief, calling them out for misrepresenting lab results.
 This was posted by a moderator at Reddit’s clean carts forum.
 Now it’s impossible at this point to pin down whether it was a black market package or a package produced by the “company” (we’ll get to that part) itself, but the one fact we can nail down is that there are QR codes on some Big Chief boxes which go to bogus lab results.

 We just got done raving about these bad-faith lab test result practices back here.
 Indeed, that other brand also tosses around the name of “Confident Cannabis” on some misrepresented lab results.

-Fact #3: We’ve found Big Chief being sold directly by vendors online
+Fact #3: We’ve found Big Chief being sold directly by vendors online, probably which are fakes

 A sure sign of at least a counterfeited brand, if not a black market brand, is vendors openly advertising to sell the product directly online.